openstack-archive/snap-neutron/README.md

 /var/snap/neutron/common/log.

 ## Managing neutron

-The neutron snap will drop privileges to run daemons and commands under a regular user named snap-neutron.
-Additionally, permissions and ownership of files and directories in /var/snap/neutron/common/ are modified to restrict access from other users.

 The neutron snap has alias support that enables use of the well-known neutron-db-manage command.
 To enable the alias, run the following prior to